 cd c:\DJI\pyserial python setup.py install

 Now for the moment of truth!
 We need to navigate to the DJI Firmware Tools folder and execute the commands to get our gimbal recalibrated.
 Staying in the Administrator Command Prompt or PowerShell session we will now run the following commands to calibrate.
+The –port specification is new and I have not tested this syntax but it should work.

 During each of the the comm_og_service_tool.py commands your gimbal will bounce around and then hopefully finish with a Summary ending in “result: Pass”.